RemcoTukker/RemcoTukker.github.io/_mypages/WebRTC Data Channels.md

 ## Peer to peer data transfer

 Peer to peer data transfer over WebRTC is already being used by services such as [File Pizza](https://file.pizza/) and [ShareDrop](https://www.sharedrop.io/) to let you transfer files manually.
-However, the same tech can be used to automatically send data _across platforms and without you having to maintain any code_.
-This makes it very easy to prototype/build peer-to-peer software, easier than other p2p solutions such as BitTorrent.
+However, the same tech can be used to set up a more permanent p2p network _with customer-proof NAT traversal_.
+And that without you having to maintain any code.
+This makes it very easy to build and deploy peer-to-peer software, much easier than other p2p solutions such as BitTorrent.

 One application that I would personally like to see (or develop) is a NAS that automatically sends encrypted backups (or photos, etc) to friends.